Seid-M-Adem/swiss-data-science-demos-/predictive_analytics_forecasting/README.md

 ## Overview

-This project focuses on developing and validating sales forecasting models for a Swiss retail chain.
+This project focuses on developing and validating sales forecasting models for a Swiss retail chain model data Example.
 It includes a comprehensive dataset and a variety of tools for time series analysis and model training.
 The project features:

 - **Data Generation**: A script to create realistic sales data.
 - **Forecast Model**: A Python script using Scikit-learn to build and validate forecasting models.